Enhancing Unsupervised Anomaly Detection with Score-Guided Network: Methodology

 \subsection{Score-guided Models}

-As mentioned above, we can integrate the scoring network into unsupervised anomaly detection methods.
-The score-guided methods can be collectively called SG-Models (SGMs).
-Here, we first propose SG-AE, an instantiation of applying scoring network to one reconstruction-based method, and then introduce a general form of SGMs.
+As mentioned above, we can integrate the scoring network into unsupervised representation learning based methods.
+The score-guided methods can be collectively called SG-Models.
+Here, we first propose SG-AE, an instantiation of applying scoring network to one reconstruction-based method, and then introduce a general form of SG-Models.

 As illustrated in Figure~\ref{fig:sgae}, SG-AE consists of a reconstructor and a score guider.
 Given a data sample $\boldsymbol{x}$, the reconstructor first maps it to a representation $\boldsymbol{z}$ in a latent space and then generate an estimation $\boldsymbol{\tilde{x}}$.
 The score guider learns an anomaly score $\boldsymbol{s}$ using $\boldsymbol{z}$ as its input.
-In practice, we adopt an autoencoder framework as our reconstructor and a fully connected network in score guider.
+In practice, we adopt an autoencoder framework as our reconstructor and a fully connected network in the score guider.
 For tabular data, we also use fully connected networks in the autoencoder.
 It's noteworthy that this autoencoder network is easy to transfer to other data types.
 For example, we can utilize recurrent networks for sequence data and convolutional networks for image data~\cite{devnet,rsrae}.

 Let $\mathcal{E}$ and $\mathcal{D}$ denote the encoder and decoder in an autoencoder, respectively.
 We denote the score networking as $\mathcal{S}$, and thus have

 where $\boldsymbol{x}$ is the input data; $\boldsymbol{\tilde{x}}$ is the reconstructed counterpart of $\boldsymbol{x}$; $\boldsymbol{z}$ is the latent representation; and $\boldsymbol{s}$ is the anomaly score.